Policy and initiatives to protect the fundamental rights of all

 We also conducted human rights awareness training to a wider range of workers, providing onsite contractors with the same training for the Group employees.
 The Group widened access to remedies, such as human rights consultations and compliance hotline, to cover all onsite workers as well, announcing the availability via posters and other media.
 The OMRON Group will keep working so that everyone at the OMRON sites is treated with respect and dignity and can work securely and safely.

-Each regional headquarters overseas takes the lead in human rights awareness activities.
-We provide the same training to contract employees working at overseas Group business sites that we provide to our own employees.
+Each regional headquarters outside Japan takes the lead in human rights awareness activities.
+We provide the same training to contract employees working outside Japan that we provide to our own employees.
 In order to facilitate awareness, we also display posters and use other means to make our compliance hotline and other remedy systems known to subcontractor employees.

 The OMRON Group Human Rights Policy stipulates that the Group will not engage in discrimination, acts that offend personal dignity, harassment, or other unfair treatment of any kind, regardless of nationality, citizenship, place of birth, race, color, creed, religion, ancestry (ethnicity), marital status, gender, sexual orientation, gender identity, disability, age, social status, or other grounds specified by local laws and regulations.